OpenMedTech-Lab/Lab-website/index.md

 {% capture text %}

-At OpenMedTech, we develop innovative neural engineering, rehabilitation robotics, wearable medical devices, and assistive technologies to enhance mobility, independence, and quality of life for people with disabilities and neurological conditions.
+At OpenMedTech, we develop innovative neural engineering, rehabilitation robotics, wearable medical devices, and assistive technologies to enhance mobility, independence, and improve quality-of-life for people with disabilities and neurological conditions.

 {%
   include button.html